 SCOPE.
-This condition applies to this award if it is indicated -- in the application for the award (as approved by DOJ)(or in the application for any subaward, at any tier), the DOJ funding announcement (solicitation), or an associated federal statute -- that a purpose of some or all of the activities to be carried out under the award (whether by the recipient, or a subrecipient at any tier) is to benefit a set of individuals under 18 years of age.
+This condition applies to this award if it is indicated -- in the application for the award (as approved by DOJ)(or in the application for any subaward, at any tier), the DOJ funding announcement (solicitation), or an associated federal statute -- that a purpose of some or all of the activities to be carried out under the award (whether by the subgrantee, at any tier) is to benefit a set of individuals under 18 years of age.

-The recipient, and any subrecipient at any tier, must make determinations of suitability before certain individuals may interact with participating minors.
+The subgrantee at any tier, must make determinations of suitability before certain individuals may interact with participating minors.
 This requirement applies regardless of an individual's employment status.